 - Multiple offenders will have to get an ignition interlock device when they get their license back.
 (There is pending legislation that will require first time DUI offenders to get an ignition interlock as well.)

 - If you travel for business or pleasure, your travel may be restricted.
 For example, Canada often blocks travel or makes travel extremely difficult for those with DUI convictions.

-- You can’t purchase or transfer a firearm if you have 3 or more DUI convictions within 5 years.
+- You can’t purchase or transfer a firearm if you are convicted of a second offense, highest Tier DUI.

 - You may lose your job.

 - You may be denied admission to certain schools.